CoMakery/comakery-app/README.md

 You can join the CoMakery community for free at [CoMakery.com](https://www.comakery.com) or host your own version for your community.

 ## Free For Non-Commercial Use
 [Our license](LICENSE.md) allows you to use, modify and share this software for non-commercial purposes for free.
-If you are an academic, environmental organizer, hobbyist community builder or non-profit we are proud to support the work you do by allowing you free use of CoMakery.
+If you are an academic, environmental organizer, hobbyist community builder or non-profit we are proud to support the work you do with free use of CoMakery.
 Thank you for your hard work towards benefitting society.

 ## 30 Day Free Commercial Trial